LukaLime/HerCalendar/README.md

 	8. Add Admin account, and User account options
 	9. Each user should have there own account with there own cycle tracker
 	10. Created smooth transition for every loading page
+	11. Improved mobile responsiveness and user interface for better usability on smaller screens for the home page